santiago-henao-12/simple_crud/README.md

 ## Set Up
 To run the application in a dedicated server, the following conditions should be met.
 Install PHP with the following extensions: php7.4-cli php7.4-dev php-pear, php-mbstring php.intl php-mysql php-curl php-gd php-zip, preferably using trusted repositories and reliable command line tools such as apt, if running on Windows equivalent extensions should be enabled.
 Checking either the pertinent php.ini file or the mechanism the current system has to enable PHP extensions is essential to ensure correct functioning.

-Some of these PHP extensions require other software such as an installation of OpenSSL, unzip and MySQL server which will be used as the main database engine, in the folder config\schema of the project there are SQL scripts meant to set up the database for the application.
+Some of these PHP extensions require other software such as an installation of OpenSSL, unzip and MySQL server which will be used as the main database engine, in the folder config\schema of the project there are SQL scripts (`config\schema\database.sql` and `config\schema\database.sql`) meant to set up the database for the application.

 ## Web Server
 Once the requirements are installed, one should proceed to install the apache2 server and the pertinent mod that lets Apache communicate with PHP and forward requests.
 It’s important to enable the Apache mod that lets rewrite requests, so Apache can properly route the request to the entry point of PHP in the webroot folder of the project.
 The repo includes a config file for Apache, the DocumentRoot should be checked and changed to the appropriate path and should be placed in the sites-available folder of the Apache installation, if there is any other file serving in the same port it should be removed or the port of either file should be changed.